West Sacramento Bicycle Accident Lawyer

 - Clarksburg Branch Line Trail

 - Linden Loop Road Diet in an area west of Jefferson Blvd.

 The Insurance Institute of Highway Safety said that more cyclists are killed in urban areas (71 percent) than in non-urban areas, with more on major (59 percent) rather than minor roads (32 percent).
 Individuals under 20 years old died more often on minor roads.
-While 36 percent of bicyclists are killed at intersections, even more are killed at non-intersection (64 percent).
+While 36 percent of bicyclists are killed at intersections, even more are killed at non-intersections (64 percent).
 The period May through September held the most deaths.Helmet Use

 Helmets are mandatory for cyclists under 18.
 Older riders are encouraged to do so, but it is not mandatory.
 Overall, for cyclists killed in 2016, 51 percent did not wear a helmet.
 Sixteen percent did wear a helmet, and 33 percent were unknown.
-If you do buy a helmet, make sure it fits the way it should.
+If you buy a helmet, ensure it fits the way it should.
 Make sure the helmet fits snugly but not too tight.
 When it is worn level on the head, it should be two finger-widths above your eyebrows.
 The strap, when worn, should form a "v" around your ears, fastened snugly under your chin.
 You should not be able to get more than one finger under the strap.Age and Gender in Bicycle Accident Deaths

 More bicyclists over 20 years of age (87 percent) are killed than those 20 and under.
 More males (85 percent) were killed than females.Drinking and Bicycle Accidents